michavardy/makerhub/tutorials/javascript/js1_HelloWorld.md

 The ECMAScript standard does not include any input/output (I/O), such as networking, storage, or graphics facilities.
 In practice, the web browser or other runtime system provides JavaScript APIs for I/O.

 JavaScript engines were originally used only in web browsers, but are now core components of some servers and a variety of applications.
 The most popular runtime system for this usage is Node.js.

+NPM is a package manager that can install external packages that arn't already in the standard node.js package.
 ---
 ## demonstration
 ---